 Cherubim Music Trust is a national charity that loans professional calibre orchestral instruments to advanced music students aged 15-25 who can’t afford one that matches their ability.

-We have over 70 instruments in our collection, see what’s currently available.
+We have over 80 instruments in our collection, including a number of instruments that are currently available.
 We welcome donations or loans of instruments in good playing condition.

 Find out how we could help you.